 To prepare students to work in today's digital, flexible, and mobile world, students will design and customize presentations using Microsoft Power-Point and web conferencing tools.
-Topics include the integration of slide design, audio, video, engagement tools, cloud storage, and web conferencing to enable students to practice formally and informally sharing ideas, making recommendations, and conducting effective sessions with the instructor and class members.
+Topics include the integration of slide design, audio, video, engagement tools, cloud storage, and web conferencing to enable students to practice formally and informally sharing ideas, making recommendations, and conducting effective sessions with the ininformation about transfer credit evaluation and transfer options structor and class members.
 Requirements: A current version of Microsoft Office (for Windows), computer microphone, and webcam.
 (Online: fall)